pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/14_Path_Formatter.md

 ### Example

-In this example we want to display the asset metadata title of the target asset.
+In this example, we want to display the asset metadata title of the target asset.

 ![Asset Metadata](../../../img/formatter_class_asset.png)